maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there special startup features?

+1) Turn off the hub and unplug the USB cable.
+   Press and hold the Bluetooth button on the hub while reconnecting the USB cable.
+   Release the Bluetooth button when it starts to flashing colors (purple, red, blue).
+2) Connect the hub to a computer via USB, turn off the hub.
-Press and hold the left button, and press the center button.
-This turns on the hub; release both buttons.
+   Press and hold the left button and press the center button.
+This turns on the hub; release both buttons when completely on.
-This startup bypasses `main.py` and the hub should connect as a new COM port on your computer via USB.
+   When you press connect in the LEGO app, the hub OS is updated.